V4Fire/Core/src/core/data/README.md

   // The main data from User provider is stored by an alias (if it's specified) or by a provider name console.log(data.user);

-  // The extra data is stored by an alias (if it's specified) or by a key name from the declaration console.log(data.skills);
+  // The extra data is stored by an alias (if it's specified) or by key name from the declaration console.log(data.skills);
 });
 ```